How to keep your divorce from sabotaging your children’s college education

 Tuition, fees, and room and board cost an average $46,950 for the 2017-2018 school year for a private nonprofit four-year college, according to the College Board, and $20,770 for a public four-year in-state school.
 By taking the proper steps in advance, you can help protect those college dreams.

-“Trying to plan for it is the best thing, even if you’re not getting divorced,” said Aviva Pinto, a certified divorce financial analyst and director at Bronfman Rothschild.
+“Trying to plan for it is the best thing, even if you’re not getting divorced,” said Aviva Pinto, a certified divorce financial analyst, and director at Bronfman Rothschild.
 “If you are getting divorced, it’s harder.
 There’s less money to go around.”

 Be realistic about your situation

 Splitting a household in two can have a big impact on plans for funding a college education.
-Providing child support for minor children and spousal support come before spending on higher education, according to Nicole Sodoma, a family law attorney and managing principal at Sodoma Law.
+Providing child support for minor children and spousal support comes before spending on higher education, according to Nicole Sodoma, a family law attorney and managing principal at Sodoma Law.

 “Most people are surprised to know that if there was a plan in place regarding how to pay for college, the plan to pay for college sometimes has to take a backseat to the family’s expenses,” Sodoma said.